 UNESCO sites in the desert around Arad

 Arad’s convenient location between the Judean Desert and the Negev makes it a perfect starting point for many outdoor adventures.
 Although Arad was mentioned in the Old Testament a few times, the modern town lacks ancient sites.
-It’s surroundings, on the other hand, offers beautiful encounters.
+It’s surroundings, on the other hand, offer beautiful experiences.

 After the Romans left, Masada remained uninhabited for a few centuries until Byzantine monks rebuilt its walls into a monastery.
-With the fall of Byzantine empire, Masada vanished from maps and was re-discovered in the 19th century.
-The nearly 1300 years untouched site was inscribed in the UNESCO World Heritage List in 2001.
+With the fall of the Byzantine Empire, Masada vanished from maps and was re-discovered in the 19th century.
+The nearly 1300 years untouched site was inscribed on the UNESCO World Heritage List in 2001.

 Today, the preserved remains of the ancient fortress majestically guard the Judean Desert to the north and the Dead Sea to the east.
-On the plateau, you can admire remains of palace walls, Byzantine mosaics, watering systems and religious buildings.
-And you can still recognise the grounds of Roman camps the Roman siege ramp.
+On the plateau, you can admire the remains of palace walls, Byzantine mosaics, watering systems, and religious buildings.
+And you can still recognise the grounds of Roman camps, and the Roman siege ramp.

 The views over the surroundings are spectacular as well.